Anna De Weert

-Anna De Weert, née Cogen; Anna Virginie Caroline De Weert (27 May 1867 – 12 May 1950) was a Belgian painter.
+Anna De Weert, née Cogen; Anna Virginie Caroline De Weert (27 May 1867, Ghent – 12 May 1950, Ghent) was a Belgian painter.
 She would paint in the Luminist style.

 Life

 Weert was born in Ghent as Anna Virginie Caroline Cogen.
 Her family were prosperous with a high regard for nature, art and in particular watercolours.
 Her grandfather was the writer Karel Lodewijk Ledeganck and her uncles, Alphons and Felix Cogen, were successful painters.
 Her father died when she was two so she grew up in the care of her extended family and in particular her mother and grandmother.